Skip to main content

 Consider implementing a custom preStop hook only if your workload requires specific termination logic, such as:

-• Ensuring connections are gracefully terminated
+• Ensuring connections are gracefully terminated.

-• Managing shutdown delays when sh and sleep binaries are unavailable in the container
+• Managing shutdown delays when sh and sleep binaries are unavailable in the container.

-• Implementing custom request handling during shutdown
+• Implementing custom request handling during shutdown.

 Important: If you implement a custom preStop hook, ensure it includes a delay or checks for ongoing requests before exiting.
 This allows external load balancers sufficient time to update.
-After the preStop hook completes, the container receives a SIGINT signal to terminate gracefully, with the full terminationGracePeriodSeconds (default: 90 seconds) allocated from the start of the shutdown process.
+After the preStop hook completes, the container receives a SIGTERM signal to terminate gracefully, with the full terminationGracePeriodSeconds (default: 90 seconds) allocated from the start of the shutdown process.

 PreStop hook errors: If a custom preStop hook for any container throws an error, then ALL containers will immediately receive a SIGKILL signal.